theyworkforyou/shineyoureye-prose/info/inec-nationwide-continuous-voter-registration-exercise.md

 4) Is resident, work or originate from the local government covered by the Registration Area Centre.

-6) Not subject to any legal incapacity to vote under any law, rules or regulations in force in Nigeria
+6) Not subject to any legal incapacity to vote under any law, rules or regulations in force in Nigeria.

 7) Must present him/herself to the CVR officers for registration and is able to provide proof of identity,    age and nationality, if requested;

-8) Has registered before but his/her name/photograph/fingerprints were not captured; such a person must        provide his/her Temporary Voters Card (TVC)
+8) Has registered before but his/her name/photograph/fingerprints were not captured; such a person must        provide his/her Temporary Voters Card (TVC).

 9) Has PVC or TVC but names not on Register of Voters.